JorgeRosbel/JorgeRosbel/README.md

 - 💬 **Ask me about**: React, UI/UX, Python, Design Thinking, Web Development.
 - 🌱 Lifelong learner, always exploring new tools and trends.
 - ✨ Passionate about **user-centered design** and **scalable systems**.

+## 🔗 Relevant Projects
+- [Grade Manager](https://developer.neuswebs.com/) - A system for managing student grades, with an intuitive interface and tools for performance analysis.
+- [NeusGen Chat GPT](https://neusgen.com/) - A ChatGPT integration designed to support individual study through a user-friendly interface tailored to learning needs.